 Online Marketplaces for Data:

-There are many marketplaces for alternative datasets, and this space is only proliferating.
+There are many marketplaces for alternative datasets, and this space is only increasing.
 Companies like Quandl, S&P, and others provide multiple “traditional” alternative products.
 Similarly, companies like Fetch.ai provide decentralized IoT (Internet of Things) data collection and sharing.
 Meanwhile, firms like Vectorspace AI and Cindicator benefit from information arbitrage opportunities arising in cryptocurrency trading.
-You don’t have to be a venture fund or a sophisticated hedge fund to use these alternative data sources as the prices are reasonable even for the retail investor.
+You don’t have to be a venture fund or a sophisticated hedge fund to use these alternative data sources, as the prices are reasonable even for the retail investor.